hdbham/hbdham/README.md

 - 🌱 I’m currently learning **MERN Full Stack Web Development** because I like the portability and functionality of Web-based applications.

-- I have adopted a system of note-taking that uses wiki-link interlinking and promotes spaced-repetition.

-- I am working through The Odin Project because for some reason I hadn't.

-- I am starting from scratch relearning all my maths curiculum from Algebra to Discrete Math & Calculus

 - 🤝 I’m looking for help with a Tor-enabled webview client: [TORified Freedom Wrapper](https://github.com/hdbham/TORified-Freedom-Wrapper)

 - 👨‍💻 All of my projects are available at [hdbham.com](hdbham.com)